IgorTo/igorto.github.io/index.md

 ### News
 2025-12-24: Received qualification "Docent in Mathematics" from Faculty of Mathematics and Physics at University of Ljubljana.

-2025-12-23: Received funding (as Project leader) for project "Stabilizing multiphysics simulations for cost-effective and reliable metal processing" in collaboration with Faculty of Mechanical Engineering, University of Ljubljana.
+2025-12-23: Received funding (as project leader) for project "Stabilizing multiphysics simulations for cost-effective and reliable metal processing" in collaboration with Faculty of Mechanical Engineering, University of Ljubljana.

-2025-11-26: Gave an invited talk at conference "Multiphysics and mixed-dimensional modeling and discretizations" at Simula Research Lab in Oslo.
+2025-11-26: Held an invited talk at conference "Multiphysics and mixed-dimensional modeling and discretizations" at Simula Research Lab in Oslo.

 2025-08-04: Started working at Jozef Stefan Institute, Ljubljana, as tenured Research Associate.